jt-lanl/cov-voc/README.md

 The variants used in `embers` are defined in a "color mutation" file, described below

-`sparks` was formerly called `embers_bynames` -- it maked the same kind of stacked barplots (or lineplots) that embers makes, but based on the pango lineage names that are encoded in the sequence names.
-In fact, it works with both sequence files (.fasta, .tbl, etc) and with simple name files (.nm) which are just the list of sequence names without the sequences.
+`sparks` was formerly called `embers_bynames` -- it maked the same kind of stacked barplots (or lineplots) that embers makes, but based on the pango lineage names (see `cov-lineages.org`) that are encoded in the sequence names.
+In fact, it works with both sequence files (.fasta, .tbl, etc) and with simple name files (.nm indicates a list of sequence names without the sequences.

 Because the pango lineage names are somewhat Byzantine in their structure, `sparks` reads a "lineage table" which has colors, names, and regular expressions describing the range of pango names that correspond to the given name.

-CINDERS is an experimental code that uses both pango names and sequences; currently it only considers how single site mutations (eg, A222V) affect the various pango lineage evolution over time.
+`cinders` is an experimental code that uses both pango names and sequences; currently it only considers how single site mutations (eg, A222V) affect the various pango lineage evolution over time.

 ## PANGOCOMMONFORMS

-Alignements from the LANL `cov-dev.lanl.gov` database now include pango lineages (see `cov-lineages.org`); The `pangocommonforms` code produces a report that identifies the common sequence patterns associated with these lineages.
+The `pangocommonforms` code produces a report that identifies the common sequence patterns associated with each pango lineage (see `cov-lineages.org`).
 In addition to the most common forms, a consensus form is also identified.
 The consensus is defined site-by-site, and constructs a sequences by taking the most common amino-acid at each site.
 Usually the consensus is also the most common form, but that is not always the case, and in some cases, the consensus itself does not even appear in the database.

 ## FIXFASTA